urbit/urbit.org-reloaded/content/grants/2023/uc-concierge.md

 - Ability/interest in synthesizing support data and recommending new features or documentation
 - Dilligence

-## Compensation
+## Compensation and Timeline

-1 Star per month for 3 months, at which time the agreement can be renewed.
+1 Star for 3 months of work, at which time the agreement may be renewed.